 Niño and Hurtado were left unsettled by this reality even though it is generally regarded as the norm.
 Rather than follow the encouragement to grow the business, they liquidated their inventory and closed the brand.

 Beckett Simonon Is Born

-However, this new frontier came with a steep learning curve and according to Nicholas, “it was a snowball in the most literal and catastrophic sense.”
+However, this new frontier came with a steep learning curve, and according to Nicholas, “it was a snowball in the most literal and catastrophic sense.”

 An Ethical Philosophy

 Beckett Simonon was not only founded upon the values of affordable footwear or traditional manufacturing methods.
-In fact, one of their fundamental principles is ensuring an ethical and responsible brand in a global society stigmatised by waste and consumerism.
+In fact, one of their fundamental principles is ensuring an ethical and responsible brand in a global society stigmatized by waste and consumerism.

 Quality Built To Last

 The long-lasting quality of their footwear also plays a role in this philosophy.
 By providing accessible premium shoes, it creates the opportunity to ultimately reduce the waste of low-quality footwear being thrown away by negating their need to be bought in the first place.